markrey/shipyardctl/README.md

 ```

 ###Environment
-`shipyardctl` expects the following environment variables be in place in order to use it.
+`shipyardctl` expects the following environment variables be in place in order to use it in its entirety.

 - `APIGEE_ORG`: Your Apigee org name
 - `APIGEE_ENVIRONMENT_NAME`: Your Apigee env name